Betoken/Whitepaper/BetokenWhitepaper.md

 ### 2.2 Cycle Phases

-Each cycle is divided into 5 phases:
+Each cycle is divided into 3 phases:

-* Change Making: When investors deposit and withdraw their funds.
+* Deposit & Withdraw: When investors deposit and withdraw their funds.
-* Proposal Making: When managers stake Kairo to make investments for the fund.
+* Make Decisions: When managers stake Kairo to make investments for the fund.
-* Waiting: When everyone waits and let the token prices change.
-* Finalizing: When the invested tokens are sold and Kairo holders redeem their stakes + rewards/penalties from proposals they staked in.
-  * Managers are expected to redeem Kairos from their own proposals, and the selling of the respective tokens will be included in the same function calls to the smart contract.
-* Finalized: When Kairo holders can redeem their commission.
-The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times for the same tokens).
+* Redeem Commission: When Kairo holders can redeem their commission.
+The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times using the same tokens).

 In a preliminary setup, the lengths of each phase are as follows:

-* Change Making: 1 day
-* Proposal Making: 1 day
+* Deposit & Withdraw: 1 day
-* Waiting: 26 days
+* Make Decisions: 28 days
-* Finalizing: 1 day
-* Finalized: 1 day
+* Redeem Commission: 1 day

 Totaling 30 days.

 For the functions that transitions the fund to the next phase, the successful caller can get a reward in Kairo. (similar to Ethereum Alarm Clock)

-### 2.3 Token Trading
+### 2.3 Token Exchange

-Betoken uses Kyber Network as the token trading platform for executing all of its investments.
+Betoken uses Kyber Network as the token exchange platform for executing all of its investments.

 KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://home.kyber.network/assets/KyberNetworkWhitepaper.pdf)] The inclusion of KyberNetwork can minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.

-### 2.4 Rules In The Fund

-Note: most of the exact numbers used are only placeholders, and will likely be different in future releases.

-* Each proposal can invest in only one token.
-* The inflation rate of Kairo is 10%.

 ### 2.5 Smart Contract Maintenance